JulianSobott/networking/docs/external/Getting_started.rst

 --------------------------

 In this step we will connect everything.
 We start by importing the interface to both files.
+Notice that you can NOT use the :code:`from interface import ...` syntax, because \
+this will lead to a :code:`ImportError`.

 *client.py*, *server.py*